Tips for Perfect Cinnamon Rolls

 - 1 teaspoon vanilla extract

-Place in well-greased bowl, cover and let rise until doubled in size, usually 1 to 1 1/2 hours.
+- Place dough in a well-greased bowl, cover and let rise until doubled in volume, about 1 1/2 hours.
+Meanwhile, butter a rimmed bakers half sheet (18x13'') or a 9x13'' pan.
+Set aside.

-Mix sugar and cinnamon and sprinkle over buttered dough.
+- Spread the 6 tablespoons of softened butter over the top of the dough.
+Mix sugar and cinnamon together, and then sprinkle over buttered dough, leaving 1/2 inch border.
 Sprinkle with walnuts, pecans, or raisins if desired.

 Have you tried this recipe?!